-- 1.0% of the number of shares of our Class A common stock then outstanding, which currently equals approximately 313,604 shares; - the average weekly trading volume in our common stock during the four calendar weeks preceding the date of the sale; provided, however, that the Workers United Related Parties may exceed this volume limitation with the consent of the Bank, which shall not be unreasonably withheld; and - sales by the Workers United Related Parties will also be subject to manner of sale provisions comparable to those imposed by Rule 144.
+- 1.0% of the number of shares of our Class A common stock then outstanding, which currently equals approximately 312,967 shares; - the average weekly trading volume in our common stock during the four calendar weeks preceding the date of the sale; provided, however, that the Workers United Related Parties may exceed this volume limitation with the consent of the Bank, which shall not be unreasonably withheld; and - sales by the Workers United Related Parties will also be subject to manner of sale provisions comparable to those imposed by Rule 144.

 Under the terms of the 2018 Investor Rights Agreement, Workers United Related Parties can demand that we prepare an offering circular for an underwritten public offering within 30 days of the Workers United Related Parties' written notice stating its intent to conduct such public offering for all or part of its shares of Class A common stock (a "Demand Offering").
 The Workers United Related Parties will be entitled to one Demand Offering in any 90-day period.
 However, the 2018 Investor Rights Agreement provides that we do not have to effect any Demand Offering unless the anticipated aggregate offering price, net any underwriting discounts or commission, is at least \$50 million.
 Further, we may postpone any Demand Offering for up to 120 days if the board of directors determines such postponement is necessary to avoid premature disclosure of a material matter required to be disclosed in the offering circular, except that we cannot postpone any Demand Offering unless we concurrently (A) require the suspension of sales in the open market by our senior executives and directors in accordance with our insider trading policy and (B) refrain from any public offering and open market purchases during the postponement.
-If we do postpone the delivery of an offering will not count as one of the permitted Demand Offerings.
-We must provide written notice to the Workers United Related Parties of an offering circular.
+If we do postpone the delivery of an offering circular, the Workers United Related Parties shall be entitled to withdraw its request, in which case the offering will not count as one of the permitted Demand Offerings.
+We must provide written notice to the Workers United Related Parties of any postponement of the delivery of an offering circular.